 We believe that science is meant to be shared, and not just with other scientists.

 Below are a few details of some of the activities in which Zebrafish UCL labs participate in to disseminate science to the public.

 A-Level Placements at Zebrafish UCL

-Applications for the Wilson/Rihel/Bianco/Tada Lab Zebrafish A-Level Work Experience Program for 2019 are now open.
+Applications for the Wilson/Rihel/Bianco/Tada Lab Zebrafish A-Level Work Experience Programme for 2019 are now closed.
 Click here for more information about the programme.

 For a full list of Zebrafish UCL publications by year click here, or choose a year below.
 You can also visit our publication summaries page to find summaries of papers that need less scientific knowledge to understand.

 Cellular-level understanding of supraspinal control: what can be learned from zebrafish?

 Young RM, Hawkins TA, Cavodeassi F, Stickney HL, Schwarz Q, Lawrence LM, Wierzbicki C, Cheng BY, Luo J, Ambrosio EM, Klosner A, Sealy IM, Rowell J, Trivedi CA, Bianco IH, Allende ML, Busch-Nentwich EM, Gestri G, Wilson SW.